Manifestly Covariant Lagrangians, Classical Particles with Spin, and the Origins of Gauge Invariance: Transitive Group Actions of the Poincaré Group

 Despite the factor of $i$, this expression is purely real, due to the additional factor of $i$ in the definition \eqref{eq:DefLorentzGenerators} of $\sigma^{\mu\nu}$.

 We now look back at the manifestly covariant Lagrangian appearing as the integrand of our action functional \eqref{eq:ActionFunctionalNoSpin}:

-Using the product rule in reverse, we can move the derivative from $x^{\mu}\left(\lambda\right)$ to $p_{\mu}\left(\lambda\right)$ at the cost of an overall minus sign and an additive total derivative that does not affect the system's equations of motion.
+Using the product rule in reverse (that is, ``integration by parts'' without an actual integration), we can move the derivative from $X^{\mu}\parens{\lambda}$ to $p_{\mu}\parens{\lambda}$ at the cost of an overall minus sign and an additive total derivative that does not affect the system's equations of motion.
 The result is

-Remembering that the system's four-momentum $p^{\mu}\left(\lambda\right)$ here is fundamentally defined according to \eqref{eq:FourMomentumFromRefIndices} in terms of its fixed reference value $p_{\refvalue}^{\mu}$ and the variable Lorentz-transformation matrix $\tud{\Lambda}{\mu}{\nu}\left(\lambda\right)$,
+Remembering that the system's four-momentum $p^{\mu}\parens{\lambda}$ here is fundamentally defined according to \eqref{eq:FourMomentumFromRefIndices} in terms of its fixed reference value $p_{\refvalue}^{\mu}$ and the variable Lorentz-transformation matrix $\tud{\Lambda}{\mu}{\nu}\parens{\lambda}$,

 and relabeling indices for later convenience, we have

 Invoking \eqref{eq:ParamDerivLorentzTransf} for the derivative of the Lorentz-transformation matrix yields